COVID-19, isolation, quarantine or lockdown: teenage feelings

 Because teenagers are used to consuming a lot of social media, they might find it really hard to stop.
 You might need to talk with your child about how it isn’t helpful to see distressing news over and over again.
 And if you switch off, your child might be more likely to switch off too.

-Teenagers with disability, chronic health conditions or other additional needs
+Teenagers with disability, autism, chronic conditions or other additional needs

 It’s a good idea to seek advice from your GP or specialist about whether your child has a higher risk of getting COVID-19 and what extra precautions your child might need to take.

-Australian, state and territory health department websites have the latest and most reliable information and advice about COVID-19, lockdown, home quarantine, exposure sites and vaccination bookings.
+Australian, state and territory health department websites have the latest and most reliable information and advice about COVID-19, isolation, quarantine, lockdowns and vaccination bookings.
 You can also call the Coronavirus Helpline on 1800 020 080 or Healthdirect on 1800 022 222.
 Or download the Australian Government’s Coronavirus Australia app.